 I’m sure it’s fairly obvious that fish don’t breath air because they live underwater.
 Instead, they must get their oxygen from water.
 To do this, they use their specialised exchange surface: the gills.

-Gills, like lungs, have a huge surface area for gas exchange.
-The diagram shows how the gill filaments and lamellae (also called gill plates) create the large surface area.
-There are blood vessels running through a structure called the gill arch which deliver and remove blood.
-To see how the gas exchange happens, we need to zoom right in on a single lamella.
+Gills, like lungs, have a large surface area for gas exchange.
+The diagram shows how the many gill filaments and lamellae (also called gill plates) create the large surface area.
+There are blood vessels running through a structure called the gill arch to ensure blood flow through the gills.
+To see how the gas exchange happens, we need to zoom right in on a single lamella because the lamellae are the gas exchange surface.
+They are very thin to provide a short diffusion pathway.

-Each lamella has its own blood supply which flows across the lamella through capillaries in one direction.
+Each lamella has its own blood supply flowing across through capillaries in one direction.
 The water flows across the surface of the lamella in the opposite direction to the blood flow.
-This is called a counter-current system, and maintains a high concentration gradient of oxygen between the blood and the water.
+This is called a counter-current exchange system, and maintains a high concentration gradient of oxygen across the whole length of the lamella (see graph below).
 Remember, the higher the concentration gradient, the faster the rate of diffusion.

 - The fish opens its mouth so the buccal cavity volume increases and the buccal cavity pressure decreases – water is drawn in.